-This weekly session of meetings explores and polishes skills like building lively characters, unlocking the power of settings and description, constructing scenes, and making memorable dialogue.
-We touch the fun of metaphor and dream up themes.
-A little instruction, a lot of writing, all done with fun.
+A series of meetings covers skills such as building great characters, unlocking the power of setting and description, and even using memorable dialogue.
+A little class, a lot of writing, all done with fun.
 Hear right away about how you’re succeeding.
-Take home tools to lift your writing.
-Expand a work in progress.
+Take away tools to lift your writing skills.

 If you’re working on a book, and writing too little, it’s time to enter Finishing School.

 We struggle separately, alone with the pitfalls.
-Learn to finish together, without judgment or even reading each other’s work.
-We gather and make our schedules for the week to come, getting specific about what we’ll do.
+Learn to finish in a group, without judgment or even reading each other’s work.
+We talk out loud about our process in previous week.
+We gather and make schedules for the week to come, getting specific about what we’ll do.
 Details help.
-You receive a partner who does the same.
-You meet in person because it’s personal work.
-You promise to text or email them the moment you begin working.
-We meet seven days later and share how our plan worked.
-We all plan again, meet again, share about the process.
+You meet a finishing buddy who does the same.
+We meet in person because it’s personal work.
+You promise to text or email your buddy the moment you begin working each day.
+We meet seven days later and share how our plans worked.
+We all plan again, meet again, share about our process.

 It’s all powered by practices of the Amherst Writers & Artists.
-Get your writing finished, polished, and published.
-Rely upon accountability without judgment, propelled by support.
+Get your writing finished, polished, and ready to be published.
+Get validation for your writing, then rely upon accountability without judgment.
+Find your best way to the finish.

-Our Saturday series includes manuscript response sessions, discussion and advice on craft and publishing, editing resources and more.
-Your membership gives you a private coaching session on your project, plus detailed notes to develop up to 200 pages of your manuscript over a single series of meetings.
+Our series includes manuscript response sessions, discussion, and advice on craft and publishing, editing resources and more.
+Your workshop series gives you a private coaching session to plan your project, plus detailed development notes for up to 200 pages of your manuscript over an 8-meeting series.

-Our meetings give you a set of evaluating eyes to help you make changes and grow your story.
-Capture the power of workshopping — a process that agents and editors say is essential to publication.
+Our meetings give you a set of evaluating eyes to help you revise and grow your story.
+Capture the power of workshopping — a process agents and editors say is essential to publication.

-Saturdays ongoing, for 8 consecutive workshops.
-Includes 7,000 words of development editing.
+$380 for 8 meetings.
 Make your book the best it can be.

-Using this balanced instruction and critique, you identify places where storytelling pulls a reader away, or leaves them confused, as well as what was working.
-Our classes give you tools to make changes and grow your story.
-Learn about effective characterization, drawing a story arc, devices like section breaks, transitions, taking possession of your story, how to choose your material, and methods to develop and pitch your memoir for publication.
+Craft talks give you tools to make changes and grow your story.
+Learn about effective characterization, drawing a story arc, devices like section breaks, tools for transitions, taking possession of your story, how to choose your material, plus methods to develop and pitch your memoir for publication.